alstat/Bagyo.jl/docs/src/vis.md

 	plot(PHL(), :stere);
 end;
 lines!(a1, data, :jma, linewidth=1, color=RGBAf(1.0, 0.678431, 0.0, 0.15))
-a1.title = "Tropical Cyclone Tracks in Western-North Pacific using JMA";
+a1.title = "Tropical Cyclone Tracks in WNP using JMA";
 a1.titlesize = 25;
 a1.titlealign = :left;
 a1.xlabelpadding = -30;